 Its A NOLA Thang!
 How I got hooked to New Orleans Music.

 I first began learning about this music from Kid Dutch back in 2003 and cut my teeth playing bass drum with his group The Perseverance brass band in Central Florida.
 I met Kid Dutch at a jazz jam back in 2001 in Orlando and a friend and great drummer Roger King introduced me to him.
-He had me come over and talked to me about the old mardi gras marching bands, played some Warren "Baby" Dodds recordings where Baby Dodds talked about the role of the two drummers in a marching band and the role of a drummer in a sit down band (Preservation Hall style) and demonstrated examples of playing a rag, playing a straight NOLA second line with the push on the & of 4, played examples of the New Orleans rumba, the "Momma Daddy" shuffle, how to support the horn players during a solo, how to support the clarinet player and how to bring that fire in a chorus or ending.
+He had me come over and talked to me about the old Mardi Gras marching bands, played some Warren "Baby" Dodds recordings (which I still have and listen to) where Baby Dodds talked about the role of the two drummers in a marching band and the role of a drummer in a sit down band (Preservation Hall style) and demonstrated examples of playing a rag, playing a second line with the push on the & of 4, played examples of the New Orleans rumba, the "Momma Daddy" shuffle, how to support the horn players during a solo, how to support the clarinet player and how to bring that fire in a chorus or ending.

 The Perseverance Brass Band